 “At GoogleX, we wondered if miniaturised electronics — think chips and sensors so small they look like bits of glitter, and an antenna thinner than a human hair — might be a way to crack the mystery of tear glucose and measure it with greater accuracy.
 We’re testing prototypes that can generate a reading once per second.”

 They are currently seeking partners that will develop apps which can send results of glucose measurements to users and doctors.
-If development is successful these will sit wonderfully along with the Google Glass.
+If development is successful, these will sit wonderfully along with Google Glass.

 I looked forward to their Google Doodle, as many millions do worldwide.
 To turn on the computer and see how the clever designers have marked a birthday etc of significant person/persons or celebrated a particular day etc is always a treat.
 The first ‘doodle’ was a Burning Man symbol.
 Founders Larry Page and Sergey Brin went to the Burning Man festival in 1998 and added the doodle to let users know they were away from the office that weekend.